 Age.
-This is just another way of saying experience.
+This is just another way of expressing experience.
 One would hope that as one matures chronologically that one gains both experience and the wisdom that comes with it.
 I believe that one of the responsibilities we have as older adults is to pass our wisdom on to others.
-However, even with this responsibility, we still need to use God's wisdom to know when to offer our wisdom so that the receivers of our wisdom do not feel that something is being shoved down their throats when, therefore, our good intentions do more damage than good.
+However, even with this responsibility, we still need to use God's wisdom to know when to offer our wisdom so that the receivers of our wisdom do not feel that something is being shoved down their throats, and therefore, our good intentions do more damage than good.
 We certainly do not want our good intentions to be a stone that gets in the way of someone finding Jesus.

 Education.
-Education alone does not confer wisdom, but it can prove an invaluable asset if used properly.
-You do not need to be going to school to get an education.
+Education alone does not grant us wisdom, but it can prove an invaluable asset if used properly.
+Going to school is not the only way to acquire an education.
 There are other ways that we learn things-reading, watching good television, attending Bible studies and worship, talking with others about spiritual topics.
 There are a lot of ways to acquire knowledge.

 A teachable spirit.
-We need to be open to hearing God's Spirit in our hearts and thoughts; otherwise we cannot obtain Godly wisdom.
-"He who hates correction is stupid" (Proverbs 12:1, NIV).
-"The wise in heart accept commands" (Proverbs 10:8 NIV).
+We need to be open to hearing God's Spirit in our hearts and thoughts, otherwise we cannot obtain Godly wisdom.
+"He who hates correction is stupid" (Proverbs 12:1, NIV) and, therefore, does not have a teachable spirit.
+"The wise in heart accept instructions."
+(Proverbs 10:8 NIV).

 Wisdom comes from God.
 Some people just seem to be gifted with wisdom and good sense.
 For example, we read about King Josiah in the Old Testament, who even as a child, which is when he inherited the throne after his father was murdered, was blessed by God with wisdom.
-The religious leaders were not men of God and Josiah knew they needed to go; but he waited until he was 20, which was just the right moment when he was firmly in the saddle of being king to get rid of them and replace them with Godly religious leaders.
-In James 1, we read that if we lack wisdom, we can ask God for it.
-In Proverbs, the same book as today's text, we read: "For the LORD gives wisdom, and from his mouth come knowledge and understanding" (2:6, NIV).
+The religious leaders were not men of God and Josiah knew they needed to go; but he waited until he was 20, which was just the right moment, when he was firmly in the saddle of being king to get rid of them and replace them with Godly religious leaders.
+In James 1 we read that if we lack wisdom, we can ask God for it.
+In Proverbs, we read: "For the LORD gives wisdom, and from his mouth comes knowledge and understanding" (2:6, NIV).

 Trusted advisors.
-These might include family, friends, mentors, pastors.
+These might include family, friends, mentors, or pastors.
 "He who walks with the wise grows wise, but a companion of fools suffers harm" (Proverbs 13:20, NIV).
-People who help us grow in wisdom are connected to God, and, therefore, God's heart is shared through their time and discussions with us.
+People who help us grow in wisdom are connected to God, and so God's heart is shared through their time and discussions with us.
 These are the ways we gain wisdom.

 Now, you might be asking why this text from Proverbs is scheduled in the lectionary for Trinity Sunday.
-I often times use the lectionary when I plan my sermon topics.
-Although we may not know all of the reasons for this, the selection does speak of the trinity in these three ways.
+This text does speak of the trinity in these three ways.

-- 1. It proclaims that God is the creator of the heavens and the earth.
-All this activity of creation, according to Proverbs 8:22-31, is done in the presence of Wisdom. - 2.
-This selection presents Wisdom as God's child in ways similar to Jesus, God's only son.
-In addition to that, Proverbs 8 affirms Wisdom's presence with God in the beginning of God's created world, similar to the description of the incarnate Word of God in John 1:1-3. - 3.
-Third, Wisdom shares similarities with the Spirit of Truth referenced in John 16:13-14.
+1. It proclaims that God is the creator of the heavens and the earth.
+All this activity of creation, according to Proverbs 8:22-31, is done in the presence of Wisdom.

+2. This selection presents Wisdom as God's child in ways similar to Jesus, God's only son.
+In addition to that, Proverbs 8 affirms Wisdom's presence with God in the beginning of God's created world, similar to the description of the incarnate Word of God in John 1:1-3.

+3. Third, Wisdom shares similarities with the Spirit of Truth referenced in John 16:13-14.
 In John, the Spirit declares what is to come, whereas Wisdom declares what happened in the past when God created the world.
 But both Wisdom and the Spirit glorify God.